madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/browsing-podcasts.md

 The Server Downloads page shows episodes that have been downloaded to the Pinepods server for offline access and improved performance.

 ### Download Features
-- **Offline Access**: Episodes available even when source feeds are unavailable
 - **Faster Loading**: Downloaded episodes load more quickly
-- **Server Storage**: Files stored on your Pinepods server
+- **Server Storage/Archival**: Files stored on your Pinepods server
 - **Bandwidth Savings**: Reduced external bandwidth usage for repeated listening

 ### Download Management